 The Best Burgers in Copenhagen

 For this guide, we only tested cheeseburgers.
 Here’s how we ranked the list… Presentation: was the beef cooked properly, or was it overcooked?
 Did the burger fall apart?
 Did the bun become overly soggy, or did it hold its structure when eaten?
 Flavor: how delicious and mouth-watering was it?
 How much did we want to eat it again?
 Value for money: how does the price compare to its size, the quality of the ingredients used, and the other burgers on the list?
 To get the overall score, we doubled the flavor points to give them more weight (this is the most important factor to us, after all), and then took an average of the numbers.
 To fully cover the Copenhagen burger scene, we also visited Jagger, Yo Burger, Square Burger, Oliver’s Garage, Pops Diner Box, Yolkie, and Philly’s, but none of these burgers scored high enough to make the list.
+(Note: a previous version of this guide included Racy, which sadly closed in the fall of 2021.)
 Without further ado, here is our guide to Copenhagen’s best burgers.

 If you’re looking for a burger that is comparable to your average backyard barbecue burger, head to Tommi’s.
 This burger chain from Iceland experienced quite a bit of hype when they first opened, and there are now locations in Norway, the UK, and two in Denmark (Nørrebro and Kødbyen).
 Their outposts have a California surf shack vibe, with stickers plastered all over the walls and a fun playlist.
 But don’t expect much from their burgers – they’re fine, and actually surprisingly well-cooked (if you request medium rare), but there is little happening in the flavor department.
 We ordered the cheeseburger, which comes with lettuce, onion, mayo, ketchup, and mustard.
 This burger is boring and basic and we would only eat it again as a late night snack if we needed drunk food.
 It’s not the cheapest on the list, and the ingredients aren’t even organic.
 All in all, it’s a decent but uninteresting burger.